digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/domains/ethereum.rst

 The configured Ethereum account is used for all interactions of the Ethereum sequencer with the Ethereum blockchain.
 If no Ethereum account is explicitly configured, a random Ethereum account is used.

-..
-TODO(i8913): maybe add more details about nonces here

 .. note:: When multiple Ethereum sequencer applications interact with the same ``Sequencer.sol`` instance,
     each Ethereum Sequencer process needs to use a separate Ethereum account.